stevnw/PhraseWeaver/README.md

 Change language with the drop down in the top right

-It saves your progress and makes lessons with a score - this determines the boxes colour -> hit reset in the bottom to clear this but it saves in:
+It saves your progress and marks lessons with a score - this determines the boxes colour on the main menu -> hit reset in the bottom to clear this but it saves in:

 <pre>~/.local/share/love$</pre>